 For 1-2 days after treatment, you may have:

 Back or leg pain that is worse for a brief time.

 Fluid gain for 1-2 days, which may affect breathing if you have heart problems.

-Women may have a change in their menstrual cycle.
-You may have spotting between periods.
+Some patients may have a change in their menstrual cycle.
+They may have spotting between periods.
 If your period changes for more than 2 cycles, you should call your doctor to see if you need to be checked.